piittis/playwright-mocha-parallel/README.md

 # playwright-mocha-parallel
 Minimal example of parallel browser tests with `Playwright` and `Mocha`.
 Many users use your app at the same time, so why not make use of your beefy dev machine and run tests parallel as well, and save significant time.

+Note: Playwright now has its own test runner, that makes parallelism quite simple.
+If one prefers to use mocha, this example might be of interest.

 - `globalHooks`: Runs before mocha boots up.
 Starts up the browses.
 - `rootHooks`: Connects each mocha worker process to the browser.
 - `outsideWorld`: Some helpers to mock the outside world for your app.
 Can intercept outgoing data and send fake incoming data to your app.